-Adjustment of the Type S-2 AVALANCHE VOLTS and SNAP-OFF CURRENT controls is made with the GAIN control at maximum and the Type 3S2 Dot Response control set to its electrical midpoint.
+e.
+Set the Type 3S2 Dot Response control to its electrical midpoint.
 The electrical midpoint is found by watching the changes in trace spread through the total range of adjustment of the control.
-Set the control for a trace spread halfway between maximum loop gain and minimum loop gain.
+Set the dot response for a trace spread half-way between maximum loop gain and minimum loop gain.